lcrespom/Modulator/README.md

 			e.g. by showing a drop down list

 - UI
+	- Take a look at http://nexusosc.com/
+		- Consider using it as the general UI
+		- However, mind its size and impact on download time
 	- Parameters panel
 		- Use cool knobs for parameters instead of default browser sliders
 	- Help